tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 _Aside:_\
 There are plugins to help with this, but I won't be using them here.
 See [Utopia-Tailwind integrations](#utopia-tailwind-integrations) for more info.

+---

 -   Get those CSS custom properties out of your system and into your config.
 Go to the Utopia website, plug in the values You used with the Figma plugin (they live on the left-most generated frame) and copy the CSS output into your project.

 **Uhmmm, copy where?**

 You have options.

-A. You can sort of ignore the variables and just copy their values (e.g. just the raw `clamp()` function) into your Tailwind config.
+**A**.
+You can sort of ignore the variables and just copy their values (e.g. just the raw `clamp()` function) into your Tailwind config.
 [Chris Penrod does it this way](https://christianpenrod.com/blog/tailwindcss-responsive-design-without-breakpoints/).

-B. You can go an extra step and first put all the variables into a `base.css` file.
+**B**.
+You can go an extra step and first put all the variables into a `base.css` file.
 Then reference them in your Tailwind config.

 I did it _extra_ 🧑‍🍳 like this so I can easily copy and paste Utopia's output wholesale into `base.css` whenever I iterate (change my mind) -- which, I know I will.

-This is what option B looks like:
+This is what option **B** looks like:

 ```css
 /* base.css